It’s been almost a month since the incredible Matthias Malessa spoke with us at our event in Berlin, and we’re still thinking about the insights.

 As Matthias said

 “Let the people do what they need and carve it out.
 You orchestrate the whole thing, but they figure it out, and then they drive it into their organisation.”

 RECOGNITION IS ESSENTIAL TO CULTURAL CHANGE

-Matthias reinforced something we’ve spoken about before, the importance of peer-to-peer recognition when spreading company values, explaining that it is essential in your endeavour to spread cultural change across your company.
+Matthias reinforced something we’ve written about before, the importance of peer-to-peer recognition when spreading company values, explaining that it is essential in the endeavour to spread cultural change across your company.